brosmar18/reading-notes/code-401/class-02/express-npm-tdd-cicd.md

 1. What are your learning goals after reading and reviewing the class README?

+    After revieweing the class README, my primary goals are to grasp the core mechanics of Express severs, including routing and middleware functionalities.
+I want to understand the event-driven nature of Express and the pivotal role of middleware in processing requests.
+Additionally, I want to improve my server testing skills using mock testing with libraries like "supertest" and setting up an efficient testing environment with "jest".

 ## Things I want to know more about

+I want to know more about how middleware and Express interacts with other frameworks or tools.
+I'm curious about the differences between "unopinionated" frameworks like Express and their "opinionated" counterparts.
+What are the advantages and challenges of each?
+In testing, I'd like to explore more about best practices and testing strategies.